Stimulants – For Weight Loss and the Effects on the Body - 13 Things You Need to Know

 Stimulants for Weight-Loss

-Stimulants can suppress your appetite and rouse your metabolism—which increases fat-burning.
+Also, Livestrong says that stimulants can suppress your appetite and rouse your metabolism—which increases fat-burning.
 Though this was shown in scientific research by Wellman and Sellars, other studies have shown that the effectiveness of weight-loss supplements is inconclusive, minimally significant, or worse yet: they are not effective.

 Melinda Manore—who holds a doctorate in nutrition and is affiliated with the Oregon State University Nutrition Department, School of Biological and Population Health Sciences and the Hallie E. Ford Center for Healthy Children & Families—”reviewed the evidence surrounding hundreds of weight loss supplements…and said no research evidence exists that any single product results in significant weight loss.”